My iPhone refuses to charge properly, even though I plug it in to computer or power source using a standard charger, and that spells trouble.

 You’re not hooking your iPhone directly to a battery when you plug your iPhone into a power source – You’re actually hooking it up to a lightning or 30-pin dock connector port, and even that’s not connected directly to the battery!
 It’s the logic board together with your iPhone’s software that determines whether or not your battery will charge after power enters your iPhone.

-Your iPhone device is a really complex piece of hardware, and although this may seem counterintuitive, it’s the iPhone’s software and firmware that determine whether the battery will or won’t charge.
+Your iPhone device is a really complex piece of hardware, and although this may seem counter-intuitive, it’s the iPhone’s software and firmware that determine whether the battery will or won’t charge.

 Replacing the battery will probably have no effect if your iPhone is not charging.
 If it is, in fact, a hardware problem that’s preventing your iPhone battery from charging, it’s highly likely that the problem lies with your charging port – not the iPhone battery itself.

-Inspect Charging Port
+iPhone Charging Port

 There’s a very simple cause for one of the main reasons why an iPhone won’t charge; The iPhone’s port is probably clogged with debris, pocket lint, dust, or some other obstruction.
 The first thing you need to do is check your iPhone’s charging port and look for any build-up of dust or dirt, because it only needs to be something quite small to prevent a charging cable from fitting correctly into the iPhone.